-“Mass murderer of farmers in China and Soviet Union are pretending to be savior of farmers in India”
+“Mass murderer of farmers in China and the Soviet Union are pretending to be the savior of farmers in India”

 High percentage of workforce engaged in agriculture is the hallmark of every poor nation.

-First and foremost, around 82% of the farmers who are small and marginal farmers, are essentially agricultural labourers who can’t survive on agriculture alone irrespective of any miraculous effort by any government.
-On top of that, the government and people takes pride in saying that we are the land of farmers as if it’s something unique and virtuous.
+First and foremost, around 82% of the farmers who are small and marginal farmers, are essentially agricultural laborers who can’t survive on agriculture alone irrespective of any miraculous effort by any government.
+On top of that, the government and people take pride in saying that we are the land of farmers as if it’s something unique and virtuous.
 Every nation has been historically an agrarian economy which further moved in the direction of being a manufacturing and service economy depending on other circumstances.
-In USA, the percentage of population engaged in farming was on overwhelming 80% in 1820 while the percentage is slightly above 3% today.
-So, the high percentage of workforce engaged in agriculture is the hallmark of every poor nation.
+In the USA, the percentage of population engaged in farming was an overwhelming 80% in 1820 while the percentage is slightly above 3% today.
+So, the high percentage of the workforce engaged in agriculture is the hallmark of every poor nation.

 …but in the Nehruvian socialist world, such people didn’t have any opportunity other than to get employment in either government or PSUs

 In every other profession, when people realize that the particular profession isn’t economically viable anymore, they tend to chose other professions but in the Nehruvian socialist world, such people didn’t have any opportunity other than to get employment in either government or PSUs.
 The private sector was never allowed to grow, but this ensured that informal sector grew which resulted in colossal shortage of jobs which could be considered as decent by any standard.